naz14/group-website/README.md

 # group-website
-Repo for learning how yo make a Github page
+Repo for learning how to make a Github page